robertdebock/terraform-aws-vault/README.md

 ### vpc_id

 If you have an existing VPC, you can deploy this Vault installation in that VPC by setting this variable.
 The default is `""`, which means this code will create (and manage) a VPC for you.

 You can't change this value after a deployment is done without loosing service.

+### internet_gateway_id

+If you have an existing Internet Gateway, you can deploy this Vault installation using that Internet Gateway by setting this variable.
+The default is `""`, which means this code will create (and manage) an Internet Gateway for you.

+You can't change this value after a deployment is done without loosing service.